-Mirabilis plants are half hardy perennials that reach from 60 cm to 1.2 M in height; they are usually grown as half hardy annuals in the garden.
+Mirabilis plants are half hardy perennials that reach from 60 cm to 1.2 m (2 to 4 feet) in height.
+They are usually grown as half hardy annuals in the garden.

-Mirabilis bloom from summer until the end of autumn, but will only grow in warm areas that have low humidity.
+Mirabilis bloom from summer until the end of autumn.
+They will only grow in warm areas that have low humidity.

-They carry trumpet shaped flowers of pink, red or white that come out in the evening and have a fragrant nature.
+When in bloom they carry trumpet shaped flowers of pink, red, or white.
+These come out in the evening, and have a fragrant nature.

 Mirabilis jalapa – Four O'clock flower by Salvatore Ingala.